 Visitors to DSA supported accommodation sites

 Effective immediately and until further notice, all our Home Solutions and Mentoring Services sites are restricting visitor access to nominated decision makers only.
-These visitors will be asked to wear a mask during their visit until at least the end of July, regardless of where they live or where they have visited.
+These visitors will be asked to wear a mask during their visit, regardless of where they live or where they have visited.

-As you can appreciate, some of our services support medically vulnerable people and we are asking all non-essential visitors to postpone their visit until at least the end of July, regardless of where they live or have visited.
+All non-essential visitors are requested to postpone their visit until further notice, regardless of where they live or have visited.